Jaingarveet/Agentic_Research_Team/README.md

 ### 2. Research Phase (Parallel Sub-Graphs):
 *   **Dynamic Interviews:** Each analyst generates detailed questions for an expert using conversation history and their specific domain instructions.
-*   **Context Management Middleware:** If an interview exceeds 5,000 words, a dynamic summarization middleware steps in to compress the context, preventing context-window overflow and reducing token drift.
+*   **Context Management Middleware:** If an interview exceeds 5,000 words, a dynamic summarization middleware compresses older conversation history, preventing context-window overflow and reducing token drift.
-*   **Expert Search & Query Optimization:** To maintain legitimacy, the "Expert" generates a detailed search query to inform their answer.
+*   **Expert Search & Query Optimization:** To improve factual grounding, the "Expert" generates a detailed search query to inform their answer.
 A specialized node dynamically modifies and trims the query to comply with Tavily Search API character limits (< 400 characters).
-*   **Source Ranking:** The Expert answers the analyst, providing URLs, and explicitly ranks the retrieved context as `good`, `moderate`, or `unfavourable` to combat hallucination.
+*   **Source Ranking:** The Expert answers the analyst, providing URLs, and explicitly ranks the retrieved context as `good`, `moderate`, or `unfavourable` to improve source quality assessment.
 *   **State Reducers:** Upon interview conclusion (max 5 turns or a concluding "thank you"), resources and conversation histories are passed back to the global state using LangGraph reducers (`Annotated[list, add]`).

 ### 3. Compilation Phase